frameworklabs/proto_activities/README.md

 When compiling wit C++ you could also define the following lifecycle callbacks:

 * `pa_defer`: defines an instantaneous block of code to run when the activity ends by itself or gets aborted.
 Add `pa_defer_res` annotation to the context to enable this feature.
+* `pa_enter`: defines an instantaneous block of code to run whenever the activity is entered - and initially when defined.
+Add `pa_enter_res` annotation to the context to enable this feature.
 * `pa_suspend`: defines an instantaneous block of code to run when an activity gets suspended by the surrounding `pa_when_suspend`.
 Add `pa_susres_res` annotation to the context to enable this feature.
 * `pa_resume`: defines an instantaneous block of code to run when an activity gets resumed by the surrounding `pa_when_suspend`.
 Add `pa_susres_res` annotation to the context to enable this feature.

+In C++ you can also use signals.
+Signals can be emitted and checked for presence within a tick.
+The presence is automatically retreated at the begining of the next tick.
+Define a signal in a `pa_ctx` with either `pa_def_signal(sig)` or `pa_def_val_signal(T, sig)`.
+The latter can be used to define signals carrying a value in addition to the presence flag.
+You also need to annotatate the activity defining signals with either `pa_signal_res` or `pa_enter_res`.
+Emit a signal with either `pa_emit(sig)` for pure signals or `pa_emit_val(sig, val)` for valued signals and check for presence by `operator bool`.
+Extract the value of a valued signal by `sig.val()`.
+Note that the value will stay in the next ticks even if not emitted again.
+This can e.g. be used to model flow values which inform about their update by the presence flag.

 ## Related projects